tompston/gomarvin/README.md

   -config		Specify path to the gomarvin config file (default "gomarvin.json") -dangerous-regen	Regenerate everything.
 If set to true, init server will be regenerated and all previous changes will be lost (default "false")
-  -fetch-only		generate only the typescript file that holds fetch function (default "false")`
+  -fetch-only		generate only the typescript file that holds fetch function (default "false")` -gut    generate additional file in the modules dir which concats all of the functions that convert possible response structs to typescript interfaces
 ```

 ### Generated Typescript fetch functions usage example